 When I was a little girl, Pumpkin Pie wasn’t a favorite of mine, maybe it’s because I expected a little more flavor in a pie.
-Some pumpkin pies just don’t have that “gotcha” taste, you know, that bite that makes you close your eyes in sheer delight.
-I never really figured it out, I mean my mother always used cinnamon and cloves in her pumpkin pie but something was just lacking for me.
+Some pumpkin pies just don’t have that “gotcha” taste.
+You know that bite that makes you close your eyes in sheer delight.
+I never really figured it out.
+I mean my mother always used cinnamon and cloves in her old fashioned pumpkin pie recipe but something was just lacking for me.

-It took me until I married my hubby, a lover of pumpkin pie and a lover of ginger in just about everything savory to get me on the pumpkin pie bandwagon.
-I also discovered whole nutmeg, an entire little nutmeg, holding its flavor until it’s grated.
-Bam-o, that was the two missing ingredients in my pumpkin pies!
-That’s when I became a lover of pumpkin pie!
+It took me until I married my hubby, a lover of old fashioned pumpkin pie.
+And he is a lover of ginger in just about everything savory to get me on the pumpkin pie bandwagon.
+I also discovered eagle brand milk and whole nutmeg.
+The whole nutmeg holds its flavor until it’s grated.
+Bam-o, that was the three missing ingredients in my pumpkin pies!
+And this Eagle Brand pumpkin pie with freshly grated nutmeg made me became a lover of pumpkin pie!

 Whole nutmeg can be found in just about any grocery store right in the spice section and it does make a world of difference in any dish.
-I have two different graters that I use, a mini grater and a nutmeg grater and I can grate a teaspoon of nutmeg quickly and easily.
+I have two different graters that I use, a mini grater and a nutmeg grater.
+And I can grate a teaspoon of nutmeg quickly and easily.
 This is where a small effort reaps big rewards, freshly grated nutmeg is amazing.
+And it’s a must in this Eagle Brand Pumpkin Pie with nutmeg.

-The fall holidays just wouldn’t be the same without the spicy smells of a homemade pumpkin pie in the oven.
+The fall holidays just wouldn’t be the same without the spicy smells of an old fashioned pumpkin pie with nutmeg in the oven.
+This Eagle brand pumpkin pie with freshly grated nutmeg is absolutely our best Fall dessert.
+And it’s always a must on our Thanksgiving menu.

 - 1 9 inch deep dish pie crust unbaked